jadestreet/Jade-Xu-graduate-application-material/Fairness-aware contrastive learning on GNN/concepts & details.md

  \
 *For convenience, I only list the most common fairness types.
 These surveys and tutorials provide further insights into fairness notions in machine learning and graph mining. [^4]*

-### 2.2 Perference-Focused Fairness:
+### 2.2 Perference-Focused Fairness[^5]:
 This dimension, though under-explored, revolves around managing resources to ensure every applicant secures their most ideal position.
 This approach introduces a theoretical perspective, emphasizing utility over equal opportunities.
-Notably, it raises challenges in real-world application, considering both applicant preferences and maximizing the hiring potential of the company.
+Notably, it raises challenges in real-world application, considering both applicant preferences and maximizing the interests of the company.

 For example, two positions X and Y in a company are recruiting.
 Two applicants, A and B, apply for this company with different preferences over this two positions.
 A prefers X to Y while B prefers in the opposite way.
 However, the company may evaluate A as being slightly better than B in earning position Y, and B being slightly better than A in earning position X. In this way, both applicants A and B get their less preferred position.
 However, to ensure fairness, we could respect their preference and arrange X and Y according to their preferences.